Skip to content

 Your first days in Germany can be very overwhelming and confusing.
 The forms you must fill in and the administrative tasks you must do will depend on your reason for being in Germany.
 A student will have a different to-do list from someone who comes here to work.

-The following list is the general things that everyone needs to do.
+The following lists the general things that everyone needs to do.

 Arriving at the airport